 SERVICES: Programming, Master Planning, Architecture, Interior Design, Landscape Design

-REPRESENT DIVERSE CULTURES OF THE AREA
+REPRESENTING THE DIVERSE CULTURES OF THE REGION

 Because the center celebrates all aspects of the Colorado Plateau Region, the client requested the design of the building represent the diverse cultures of the area.
 This was accomplished by combining elements from Native American, Anglo, and Hispanic cultures.